lukso-network/tools-up-hammer/README.md

 ### presets.json

 The concept of presets is to provide addresses of pre-deployed UPs and LSPs to expedite script initialization.
-Currently there are bugs when using LSP presets, so these are empty.

 Because UPs and deployed with a specific controller address, the top level keys must be the address of the controlling account that initially deployed them.
+These files can be generated automatically by setting **savePresets** to true in the config, as well as specifying a **presetsFile**.
+This file must already exist.

 ### Usage